masagrator/PortalNXSideLoader/README.md

 Game supports vscripts.

-All file and folder names must be lower case, otherwise expect issues.
 Modifying source code is unsupported for this mod.
 You would need to make your own hooks manually.

 Mods need to have properly optimized CPU code, otherwise Switch will be choking.